bvibber/ogv.js/readme.md

 Crossbridge compiles hella slow, especially on the configure scripts.

 Have not yet tested using Crossbridge on Linux (only on Mac).

-Have not yet attempted link-time optimizations on the Flash build.

 ## Upstream library notes